 The financial markets are a sea of red on Friday as worries over a new coronavirus variant appear to have zapped risk appetite.

-Bitcoin’s decline amid risk aversion in traditional markets suggests the cryptocurrency is yet to find acceptance as a safe haven.
+Bitcoin’s decline amid risk aversion in traditional markets suggests the cryptocurrency is not viewed as a safe haven.

-Lockdowns, if any, would perhaps worsen supply chain disruptions, pushing inflation higher – a positive for bitcoin, given it is widely perceived as a store of value asset.
-According to JPMorgan, bitcoin’s October rally mainly resulted from the spike in inflation expectations and the cryptocurrency’s inflation hedge appeal.
+Lockdowns, if any, would perhaps worsen supply chain disruptions, pushing inflation higher – a positive for bitcoin, given it is widely perceived as a store-of-value asset.
+According to JPMorgan, bitcoin’s October rally mainly resulted from the spike in inflation expectations and the cryptocurrency’s appeal as a hedge against inflation.

 Bitcoin, which remains vulnerable to Fed tightening, fell sharply on Nov.
-10 after the hotter-than-expected U.S. consumer price index bolstered fears of an early interest rate hike by the Fed.
+10 after the higher-than-expected U.S. CPI bolstered fears of an early interest rate hike by the Fed.

 Minutes from the Fed’s November meeting released on Wednesday shows that officials would be willing to raise interest rates sooner than expected.

 The cryptocurrency was better bid on Thursday and appeared set to cross the resistance at $60,070.
-That would have confirmed a double bottom breakout on the 4-hour chart.
-However, renewed COVID fears have played spoilsport.
+That would have confirmed a double bottom breakout on the four-hour chart.
+Renewed COVID fears, however, have played spoilsport.

 UPDATE (Nov.
 26, 09:16 UTC): Updates bitcoin price, market movements in headline and story.

 The leader in news and information on cryptocurrency, digital assets and the future of money, CoinDesk is a media outlet that strives for the highest journalistic standards and abides by a strict set of editorial policies.
 CoinDesk is an independent operating subsidiary of Digital Currency Group, which invests in cryptocurrencies and blockchain startups.